 Our functional currency is U.S. dollars.
 The functional currency for domestic and substantially all foreign operations is the U.S. dollar.
 Foreign currency transaction gains and losses are not significant to the Company's operations.
 Foreign exchange risk arises from our and our lessees' operations in multiple jurisdictions.
 All of our aircraft purchase agreements are negotiated in U.S. dollars, we currently receive substantially all of our revenue in U.S. dollars and we pay our expenses primarily in U.S. dollars.
 We currently have a limited number of leases and helicopter purchase agreements denominated in foreign currencies, maintain part of our cash in foreign currencies, pay taxes in foreign currencies, and incur some of our expenses in foreign currencies, primarily the euro.
-A decrease in the U.S. dollar in relation to foreign currencies increases our lease revenue received from foreign currencies decreases our lease revenue received from foreign currency-denominated leases and our expenses paid in foreign currency-denominated leases and our expenses paid in foreign currencies.
+A decrease in the U.S. dollar in relation to foreign currencies increases our lease revenue received from foreign currency-denominated leases and our expenses paid in foreign currencies.
 Because we currently receive most of our revenues in U.S. dollars and pay most of our expenses in U.S. dollars, a change in foreign exchange rates would not have a material impact on our results of operations or cash flows.
 We do not have any restrictions or repatriation issues associated with our foreign cash accounts.